 You are most infectious from when your symptoms start until 48 hours after all your symptoms have passed.
 You may also be infectious for a short time before and after this.

-You can get norovirus more than once because the virus is always changing.
-Because of this, your body is unable to build up long-term resistance to it.
+You can get norovirus more than once as the virus is always changing.
+Because of this, your body is cannot build up long-term resistance to it.

 It's not always possible to avoid getting norovirus, but following the advice below can help stop the virus spreading.